I woke up at the airport hotel in Heathrow preposterously early. It was time to go to Warsaw.

 Why in the world did I want to see the church where Chopin’s heart is buried?
 Better make a cup of coffee…

 When I was 18 and a freshman in college in Alaska, I took a world music appreciation class that was fantastic right up until the day my teacher was murdered by a lunatic with a hammer.
 That part’s a story for another blog.
 But one of the first assignments for the class was to listen to a wildly diverse sampler CD of music from around the globe.
-One of the pieces on the CD was a piano prelude by Chopin, which I didn’t know at the time and whom I had never heard of before.
+One of the pieces on the CD was a piano prelude which I found momentarily striking, but I didn’t give much thought to it the time.
+I was eager to be done with my schoolwork so I could go wander around in the snow.

 That night, I had a dream of unprecedented intensity.
-I was playing that same piece of music for a crowd gathered in a parlor.
-I looked around the room and took in the minute details.
-The way people were dressed, the way the walls were plastered and the joints where the walls met the ceiling.
+I was playing that same piece of music for a crowd gathered in an old-fashioned parlor.
+I looked around the room and took in the minute details: The way people were dressed, the way the walls were plastered and the odd joints where the walls met the ceiling.
 I’d never had a dream this detailed before.
 I’d never had a dream where I was playing the piano before.
 I don’t play the piano.
 But in this dream I did, and a lot of people had come to see me play it.

 I woke up, completely weirded out by this.
 What the hell was that?
 I went back to the library and checked out the CD again to see who that piano piece was by.
-Chopin.
-Who the hell is Chopin?
+Frederic Chopin.
+Who the hell is that?
+I had probably heard his name in passing before, but it didn’t mean anything to me.
 I went upstairs in the library and tracked down a book about Chopin.
-I opened it and flipped to the section of photos in the middle of the book.
+I opened the book to a section of photos in the middle.
 The first photo I flipped to was a painting of Chopin’s Polish friend Albert Grzymala.
-He was an exact, utterly perfect dead ringer for my good friend Jeff from high school.
+He was an exact, utterly perfect dead ringer for my close friend Jeff from high school.
 I sat down on the floor.
 Was somebody fucking with me?
 The match was too perfect to be a coincidence.
 I tried to imagine some scenario where this was all a prank of some kind.
 How would that even be possible?

 I flipped through more of the pictures in the book.
 Chopin’s romantic partner was Aurore Dupin, a writer who is more famously known under her pen name, George Sand.
 Huh.
 She looks familiar.
 I flipped the page.
 There were paintings of Aurore’s two children, Maurice and Solange.
 They looked just like my brother and sister, Aster and Amber.
 Huh!
 This is crazy.

 Shit.
-Was I Chopin?
+What does this mean?
+Was I Chopin in a past life?
 I looked more than a bit like him, though I don’t think we always look exactly the same from lifetime to lifetime.
 I was certainly obsessed with music, and had spent my high school years teaching myself to play various instruments and writing songs.
 His “melancholy,” which is what they euphemistically called depression back then, matched mine.
 Hmmm.

 But, come on.
 Every asshole who’s heard of reincarnation believes they were somebody famous.
 This is the biggest cliché in the book.
 I put the literal book back on the shelf and returned to my life of wandering around in the Alaskan woods at night and tripping balls underneath the northern lights.